secretstartups/handbook/support/workflows/account_verification.html.md

    - Most commonly, an `Owner in the top level namespace` vouch is requested.
 The originating email of this request should match a verified email of the Owner's account.
    - For large organizations, please check the ZD org notes to see if they're using the [large customers](#large-customers) workflow before offering the challenge.
 1. If the user is unable to pass the selected challenges:
    1. Inform them that without verification we will not be able to take any action on the account.
-For 2FA, use the **"Support::SaaS::2FA::2FA Removal Verification - GitLab.com - Failed"** macro.
+For 2FA, use the [`Support::SaaS::2FA::2FA Removal Verification - GitLab.com - Failed` macro](https://gitlab.com/search?utf8=%E2%9C%93&group_id=2573624&project_id=17008590&scope=&search_code=true&snippets=false&repository_ref=master&nav_source=navbar&search=id%3A+103790308).
    1. Mark the ticket as "Solved"

 ### GitLab Team Members